Spotlight on... | 19/11/2024

 Mira: I completely agree with Alina and Indi.
 What struck me most was how panels on themes distant from my own research still resonated deeply.
 This highlighted the value of engaging with perspectives beyond our own fields and revealed shared challenges across disciplines, echoing similar (structural) challenges, and obstacles.
 Despite the weightiness of these issues, the group of participants fostered a truly respectful, appreciative, and enthusiastic dynamic.
 It was a special experience that left a lasting sense of connection and ideas for future collaborations.

-What challenges did you encounter while organizing the conference, and how did you overcome them?
+What challenges did you encounter while organising the conference, and how did you overcome them?

 Our goal was to invite researchers from the four geographic areas on which the respective GIGA Regional Institutes focus.
 This proved challenging, as visa requirements, application times, security concerns, state repression, and complex travel logistics prevented some invitees from attending in Hamburg.
 However, those who did manage to attend demonstrated the essential value of including external experts in collective knowledge production and self-reflection.